-- 2.1) Building code compliance information on travel distance to building egress shall be reviewed and approved by the Inspections Department prior to Planning Board approval. - 2.2) Application checklist shall be updated for consistency with submitted plans for Planning Board. - 2.3) The detail for the oil-water separator connection and reconnection shall be reviewed and approved by DPW prior to building permit approval. - 2.4) The Site Plan shall be recorded at the Registry of Deeds by the City or as deemed appropriate by the Planning Department.
+- 2. Vote to grant site plan review approval as presented with the following stipulations: - 2.1) Building code compliance information on travel distance to building egress shall be reviewed and approved by the Inspections Department prior to Planning Board approval. - 2.2) Application checklist shall be updated for consistency with submitted plans for Planning Board. - 2.3) The detail for the oil-water separator connection and reconnection shall be reviewed and approved by DPW prior to building permit approval. - 2.4) The Site Plan shall be recorded at the Registry of Deeds by the City or as deemed appropriate by the Planning Department.